-Council may prepare its own literature such as pamphlets on the PPIPA, HRIPA or it may obtain and distribute copies of literature available from the Office of the Privacy Commissioner NSW.
+Council may prepare its own literature such as pamphlets on the PPIPA, HRIPA or it may obtain and distribute copies of literature available from the Information and Privacy Commission NSW.

 PART 6 - INTERNAL REVIEW

 6.1 How does the process of Internal Review operate?